puneetjain159/Model_Automation/README.md

 # Model_Automation
-Automating  the Entire Model Development  Process with Custom Wrapper functions and classes
+Automating the entire model development process with custom wrapper functions and classes